- John Sparks, President/CEO

 - Prabhakar Jena, Field Representative

-For the past 10 years John has served in India ministering and visiting almost every state.
-John studied Business at Portland State University and has experience in both for-profit and non-profit business in the US.
+He has studied Business at Portland State University and has experience in both for-profit and non-profit business in the US.
 He also ran his own businesses both in India and the US.

 Director of Operations